What is a Retaining Wall?

 Retaining walls may crumble for a number of reasons.
 When a retaining wall is not designed for the appropriate weight load, it may buckle under the weight of the soil behind it.
 A retaining wall may also crumble due to poorly mixed concrete or inadequate steel rebar.

 To repair retaining walls, we at AquaGuard Foundation Solutions typically recommend either wall anchors/braces or helical tiebacks to restore structural integrity.

-At AquaGuard Foundation Solutions, we provide warrantied solutions for retaining wall repair throughout Georgia.
-For homeowners interested in learning more about their unique problem, we offer free, written retaining wall repair quotes at no obligation.
-To schedule an appointment with one of our specialists, call or e-mail us today!
+At AquaGuard Foundation Solutions, we provide long-lasting, warrantied solutions for retaining wall repair throughout Northern Georgia and the area.
+For homeowners interested in learning more about their unique problem, we offer free, no-obligation written quotes.
+To schedule an appointment, call us today!